AymanAbd9/Customer-Churn-Analysis-And-Predictions-Using-Machine-Learning/README.md

-# Tree-Based Models for Customer Churn Analysis
+# Customer churn analysis and predictions using machine learning

 This project implements and compares multiple tree-based machine learning models to predict customer churn for a telecommunications company.
 The analysis includes comprehensive exploratory data analysis, feature engineering, and model evaluation using various ensemble methods.